 Instructions

-- After that time, the mixture with be cloudy.
-Scrape 1 vanilla bean and add all of it, seeds and pod, to the hazelnuts and let steep 2 more weeks.
+- Scrape 1 vanilla bean and add both the seeds and pod to the hazelnuts, together with 1 teaspoon cocoa nibs if using.
+Let it steep for 2 more weeks.

 - Have ready a colander and piece of cheesecloth.
 I use the drip coffee filters.
 Sieve the hazelnut mixture through it, letting it drip.
 Don't rush it.
 Discard the filters as they fill with the wet hazelnut powder.
 Your liquid will be clear, and you'll have most of your hazelnuts intact.